CorrM/Unreal-Finder-Tool/README.md

 ##### 28-06-2019
 - Add UI.
 - Some changes to `SDK Generator` and `Instance Logger`.
-- Let GObject address getted form `GObject Finder` valid to use directly.
+- Let GObject address getted form `GObject Finder` be valid to use directly.

 ##### 25-06-2019
 - Add `SDK Generator`.